-Liechtenstein arbitration law does not provide for an ordinary appeal against an arbitral award.
+Liechtenstein arbitration law does not provide for any ordinary appeal to review the arbitral award.
 The only relief available is the action for setting aside the arbitral award pursuant to § 628 ZPO, which must be brought within four weeks from receipt of the arbitral award.
 This is not an ordinary appeal but an appeal action, by which proceedings in the first instance are initiated at the court of law.
 The Princely Court of Appeal is the first and only instance.

 The action to set aside may expressly be brought also against arbitral awards in which the court of arbitration has decided on its jurisdiction and against decisions of the court of arbitration on costs.
-However, the arbitral award must always meet the formal requirements of § 623 ZPO, meaning that it is an "arbitral award" in the proper sense.
+However, what is always required is that the arbitral award meets the formal requirements of § 623 ZPO, meaning that it is an "arbitral award" in the proper sense.

-The setting-aside proceedings are subsidiary and can only be initiated after all instances stipulated in the arbitration agreement have been exhausted.
+The setting-aside proceedings are subsidiary and may be initiated only after all instances that may have been provided in the arbitration agreement have been expired.
 The action to set aside is a mandatory institution, and the parties cannot lawfully waive its assertion in advance, such as in the arbitration agreement.